danielcarter/danielcarter.github.io/_lesson_plans/web_design_publishing/01_intro_to_internet.md

 	- DNS server
 	- Web server (show server farm images)
 	- Database
-- Model this process using FTP and your server.
+- For twice-weekly classes, model this process using FTP and their servers.
 	- Make a basic HTML file.
-Open it in Chrome.
-View -> Developer -> View Source
 	- Make a basic Python file.
-Open it in Chrome.
-Open it over server.
 - Talk about things that might go wrong:
 	- wrong filename
+	- wrong file type
-	-
+	- wrong directory

 - Talk about the difference between publishing a website this way and on putting something on Facebook.
 	- Where do you need to be?
 	- What do you need to know?